How

 Round Square Schools have many opportunities to collaborate with other schools across the network, ranging from academic endeavours, to conference participation, from language learning to cultural trips or exchanges, from art competitions to science experiments, and everything in between.
 School staff swap resources and experience, share ideas and problem-solve together, celebrate each other's successes and offer support to one another.

-RS Postcards and Language Labs
+Postcards and Subject Labs

 RS schools take it in turns to send out a weekly 'Postcard' invitation to invite students from across the world to join a 60 or 90 minute Zoom call hosted by their students on a topic of their choice.
 Usually bringing together between 70 and 150 students from up to 30 schools each week, the postcards combine informal chat with formal presentation, Q&A, debate and discussion in Baraza breakout groups, games and quizzes.
 Students also have the opportunity to host, and participate in, language labs, in which the host students lead conversations in their native language for participating students who are learning that language.

-Service Projects
+International Service Projects

 Students and teachers in RS schools can take part in a Round Square International Service (RSIS) Projects.
 Run to the highest standards of quality and safety, these bring together participants from RS Member Schools all over the world to work together in mixed international teams in support of communities in need.
+Round Square International Service Projects involve students working on-the-ground in the partner community for two weeks during either July or December, working closely with the community.
+RSIS Projects engage students in a process of action and reflection that develops their understanding of the needs of a partner community and involves them in a practical project to addresses those needs.